LakinduQA/ReqRes-Jmeter-Performance-Test/README.md

-# ReqRes.com JMeter Test Suite
+# ReqRes API Performance Test Suite using JMeter

 This project is a **performance and functional API test suite** for [https://reqres.in/](https://reqres.in/), built using **Apache JMeter**.
 It simulates realistic user scenarios such as registration, login, data retrieval, creation, update, and deletion, while generating detailed performance reports.